yuhe00/UE4MQTTPlugin/README.md

-# UE4MQTTPlugin
+# MQTTPlugin

 MQTT client plugin for UE4 that is based on [PahoMQTT](https://github.com/eclipse/paho.mqtt.c).
+Compatible with Android.

 ## Prerequisites